electron/electron/docs/api/browser-window.md

     * `nodeIntegrationInWorker` Boolean (optional) - Whether node integration is enabled in web workers.
 Default is `false`.
 More about this can be found in [Multithreading](../tutorial/multithreading.md).
+    * `nodeIntegrationInSubFrames` Boolean (optional) - Experimental option for enabling NodeJS support in sub-frames such as iframes.
+All your preloads will load for every iframe, you can use `process.isMainFrame` to determine if you are in the main frame or not.
     * `preload` String (optional) - Specifies a script that will be loaded before other scripts run in the page.
 This script will always have access to node APIs no matter whether node integration is turned on or off.
 The value should